Back to Blog

 Money vs. Time

-Builders cost less money but more time — your time building, learning, and working around limitations.
-Custom costs more money but less ongoing time — developers handle the technical work while you run your business.
+Builders cost less money upfront but more time — your time building, learning the platform, and working around its limitations.
+Custom costs more money but less ongoing time — developers handle technical work while you run your business.

-The question is: what's your time worth, and where should you be spending it?
+The question worth asking: what's your time worth, and where should you actually be spending it?

 Speed-to-Launch vs. Long-Term Flexibility

 Builders get you live faster.
 A Squarespace site can launch this weekend.
-A custom site takes 6-12 weeks.
+A custom site takes 6–12 weeks depending on scope.

-But builders lock you in.
-Every workaround becomes technical debt.
-Custom starts slower but scales cleanly.
+But builders lock you into their limitations.
+Every workaround becomes technical debt you'll pay for later.
+Custom starts slower but scales cleanly over years.

 Cost Predictability vs. Performance Ceiling

-Builders have predictable monthly costs.
+Builders have predictable monthly costs but hard performance ceilings.
 Custom has higher upfront investment but lower ongoing costs and no performance ceiling.

-Over three years, the total cost of ownership often converges — but the performance difference doesn't.
+Over three years, the total cost of ownership often converges — but the performance gap does not.
+Chrome team data shows top-performing sites at ~1,220ms LCP.
+Next.js on Vercel hits that tier by default.
+No builder in 2026 does.

 Ease of Updates vs. Design Freedom

 Builders make content updates trivial.
-Anyone can log in and change text.
-Custom typically requires developer involvement for structural changes.
+Anyone can log in and change copy, photos, or prices.
+Custom typically requires developer involvement for structural changes — but routine content edits on a custom site with a modern headless CMS (Sanity, Contentful, Payload) are just as easy as any builder.

-But builders limit what you can build.
-Custom lets you create exactly what you envision.
+Builders limit what you can build.
+Custom lets you create exactly what you envision with no ceilings.

 The Decision Framework